SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/Cube_UI_components_X/DataMiner_Cube_sidebar.md

 The apps button displays a list of DataMiner applications.

-Depending on the configuration and version of your DataMiner System and on the available user permissions, the list can contain the following sections:
+Depending on the configuration and version of your DataMiner System, as well as on which user permissions you have been assigned, the list can contain the following sections:

 - **Modules**: DataMiner modules such as [Automation](xref:automation), [Documents](xref:About_the_Documents_module), and [Trending](xref:Accessing_trend_information_from_the_Trending_module).